yassinebenaid/nishimia/README.md

 - functions are first-class citizens , this means you can pass them as arguments or return them as values,
 - error handling out of the box

-nothing of the above features is perfect , but as said, its still work perfectly
+none of the above features perfect , but as said, its still work perfectly

 here is a sinppet of all available features :